adacountymilitia/website/_pages/join.md

 ## Prepare

 As a new recruit, you are not expected to show up in a "full kit" on day one.
-Take a deeper look at the [Militia Standards and Principles of the Light Foot][standards] document, and familiarize yourself with the equiptment that you'll need.
+Take a deeper look at the [Militia Standards and Principles of the Light Foot][standards] document, and familiarize yourself with the equipment that you'll need.
 You don't need **everything** right away, pick up gear as you can afford it, and as you learn what works for you and what doesn't.
 The only **ABSOLUTE MUST HAVE** is an Individual First Aid Kit (IFAK), that someone else can use to treat **YOU** if you're wounded.
 This is required to be **ON YOUR PERSON** at all times during an FTX.

 ## Train